Bichon Frise Lifespan

 The Bichon Frise has an average lifespan of 14-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Bichon Frises often exceed average lifespan expectations.

-With a typical weight of 12-18 lbs and lifespan of 14-15 yrs, the Bichon Frise requires thoughtful care tailored to their specific breed characteristics.
+At 12-18 lbs with a 14-15 yrs lifespan, the Bichon Frise has a health and temperament profile that rewards close attention rather than generic care.
 No two Bichon Frises are identical.
 Breed profiles describe tendencies across populations — individual variation is always significant.

 Breed-Specific Health Profile: Research identifies allergies, bladder stones, luxating patella as conditions with higher prevalence in Bichon Frises.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Bichon Frise's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Bichon Frise.

 Factors Affecting Longevity